| SOME TIPS FOR PLATFORM

 amplitude of your voice to “trail off” at the end of a sentence.
 Realize

-as well not have spoken those particular words.
-If the “trailed off” words
+probably should not have spoken those particular "lost" words.
+If the

 are crucial to your presentation, the audience may miss a vital part of the